Adroiti/docs-for-code-review-tools/RuboCop/Lint-LiteralInCondition.md

 ## Description

-This cop checks for literals used as the conditions or as operands in and/or expressions serving as the conditions of `if`/`while`/`until`.
+This rule checks for literals used as the conditions or as operands in and/or expressions serving as the conditions of `if`/`while`/`until`.

-### Example
+## Examples

 ```ruby
 # bad